MattSlivka/DynamicCalendar/README.md

 # DynamicCalendar

-IN ORDER TO USE THIS CORRECTLY, a .env file must be updated with this API key!
+IN ORDER TO USE THIS CORRECTLY, a .env file must be updated with the Mailgun API key!